Drovelis explained: the lowdown on the new combined pill

 What is Drovelis?

 A new type of combined pill has just been launched in the UK!
-It’s called Drovelis (which is a questionable name) and it’s basically like our highest rated pills Yasmin and Lucette, but it’s made with a new type of oestrogen called Estretrol.
+It’s called Drovelis (which is a questionable name) and it’s basically like our highest rated pills Yasmin and Lucette (containing the anti-androgenic progestogen drospirenone), but it’s made with a new type of oestrogen called Estretrol.

 Is Drovelis available in UK?

 Yes, it was announced in October 2022 that Drovelis is now available in the UK.
-It is still being added to the BNF (British National Formulary) which may take a couple of weeks, but once it’s on there healthcare professionals should be able to prescribe Drovelis.
+It is now added to the BNF (British National Formulary) which means healthcare professionals are technically able to prescribe Drovelis, but still might come up against funding issues in the NHS.

 Is Drovelis the same as Yasmin and Lucette?

-Drovelis¹ is similar to Yasmin and Lucette in the sense that it contains 3mg of the same type of progestogen, called Drospirenone.
+Drovelis¹ is similar to Yasmin and Lucette in the sense that it contains 3mg of the same type of progestogen, called drospirenone.
 This is a fourth-generation progestogen (the latest model!) and is made from a ‘spironolactone’: a class of drugs with a range of uses that have an anti-androgenic effect in the body.
 This is why some people who use these types of pills report improved skin.
-Learn more in our guide to Drospirenone

 The major difference between Drovelis and pills like Yasmin is that it contains a new type of oestrogen that has never been used in hormonal contraceptives before.
 Most combined contraceptives contain an oestrogen called ethinylestradiol, but Drovelis contains estretrol.

-Drovelis is also similar to Eloine – which is also a low oestogen, monophasic 28 day pill.
+Drovelis is also similar to Eloine – which is also a low oestogen version of Yasmin or Lucette, but comes as a 28 day pill packet with some placebo pills built in.

 How do you take Drovelis?